 Prevention & Treatment: Use only certified disease-free seed potatoes.
 Soak potatoes in a borax solution (⅔ cup borax per gallon of water) for 10 minutes immediately before planting.
 Sweet potatoes should not be planted in the same field more than once every third or fourth year.
 It is critically important for transplants to be cut at least 1 inch above the soil line, to exclude infected underground portions of the stem.
 Remove all plant debris after harvest.

-Fusarium Wilt: This disease is caused by a strain of the fungus Fusarium oxysporum, which only infects sweet potato.
+Fusarium Wilt: This disease is caused by a strain of the fungus Fusarium oxysporum, which only infects sweet potatoes.
 Symptoms include yellowing of older leaves followed by wilting, leaf drop, and stunting or dying of the plant.
 Discoloration of the vascular tissues of the stem occurs earlier.
 Frequently, the symptoms are one-sided.
 They are more severe when soil moisture is low.
 The fungus persists in the soil for many years.

 Prevention & Treatment: The most effective means of control of Fusarium wilt is the use of resistant cultivars, such as Jewel, Beauregard, Regal, Excel, and Sumor.
-A combination of cultural practices can be employed to reduce Fusarium wilt: rotation, sanitation and the use of certified disease-free seed roots.
+A combination of cultural practices can be employed to reduce Fusarium wilt: rotation, sanitation, and the use of certified disease-free seed roots.
 Raising the soil pH to 6.5 – 7.0 and using nitrate nitrogen rather than ammoniacal nitrogen will retard disease development.
 However, raising the soil pH may greatly favor soil pox, a disease of the tubers caused by Streptomyces ipomoea.
 There are no chemicals available for home garden control of Fusarium wilt.

 Root-Knot Nematodes: For symptoms, prevention and treatment, see root-knot nematodes in Irish potatoes.
-Some sweet potato varieties resistant to the southern root-knot nematode are: Carolina Bunch, Excel, Jewel, Regal, Nugget, and Carver.
+Some sweet potato varieties resistant to the southern root-knot nematode are Carolina Bunch, Excel, Jewel, Regal, Nugget, and Carver.
 Hernandez is moderately resistant.
-Liberty is a bonito, or tropical sweet potato, which is not as sweet and used for baking, and is highly resistant to root-knot nematodes.
+Liberty is a bonito, or tropical sweet potato, which is not as sweet and used for baking and is highly resistant to root-knot nematodes.

 Table 1.
 Fungicides for Sweet & Irish Potato Disease Control.